 [Permanent link: https://crsjguide.pressbooks.com/chapter/cc5/#relativeprivilege]

 Each of us experiences relative privilege and marginalization along various dimensions of our cultural identities (e.g., gender, ethnicity, sexuality, ability).
-Share one aspect of your privilege to to which you have not given much thought until now.
+Share one aspect of your privilege to which you have not given much thought until now.
 If possible share a photo or other image to bring this sense of privilege to life for others.

 It is unlikely that everyone in your community, city, region, or country will ever attain that level of privilege.
 How do you feel about giving up (or lessening) your privilege in this area?
-What would that potentially look like in practical terms?
-Engage in a debate with your peers arguing one of these positions:
+What might that look like in practical terms?
+Engage in a debate with your peers by arguing one of the following positions:

 - Lessening the privilege we hold in some areas has the potential to foster equity and social justice?